serverkit/serverkit/README.md

 ### serverkit validate
 Validates recipe schema, resources, and attributes.
-For instance, it shows validation error if `source` attributes is missing in `file` resource.
+For instance, it shows validation error if `source` attributes is missing in `remote_file` resource.
 If any validation error is detected, it returns exit status 1.

 ```
 $ serverkit validate recipe.yml
-Error: source attribute is required in file resource
+Error: source attribute is required in remote_file resource
 Error: path attribute can't be unreadable path in recipe resource
 ```